 The question however is: how do you know what others will pick up?
 There are many “wrap up posts” out there, posts which give you a quick overview of what has been written around the web.
 The big sites are doing it on a daily basis, others weekly.
 These kind of wrap ups are very useful, for the readers to filter out what was important to read in the enormous amount of blog posts out there, as well as for the blog owners who through these posts have a way of spreading their content.
 And getting links…

 But getting your article mentioned in these posts isn’t that easy.
 There are a lot of factors which decide if your article is worth it to be mentioned.
 Which factors?
 Well, why not ask the sources directly?
 I asked Barry Schwartz, who is responsible for the “Searchcap” wrap up on Searchengineland and who makes wrap ups for SERoundtable, Danny Goodwin, who collects stories for the “Search Week in Review” on Searchenginewatch and Susanne Koch, who does the weekly “Pandia Search Engine News Wrap-up” together with her husband Per Koch, on Pandia.com.
-Combined with my own experience on this (I’ve made these kind of posts several times, the State of Search news roundup which will return in 2011 is an example of that) you can get a pretty decent overview of what you should be doing to get ‘in sight” of these influentials.
+Combined with my own experience on this (I’ve made these kind of posts several times myself) you can get a pretty decent overview of what you should be doing to get ‘in sight” of these influentials.

 You could say that the people writing the wrap up posts are influentials.
 Lets call them that from now on, after all, they decide if a post is good enough and if more people get to see it.
 So we should listen to them with attention.
 Let’s therefore first take a look at some of the things the influentials said.